robertthegreat43/robertthegreat43.github.io/README.md

 Class: Glom
 Name: Thunder Clap
 Abilities: Has super strength, Has super Jump
-Attacks: His hands become Magic weapons need to complete a task
+Attacks: His hands become Magic weapons needed to complete a task
-Story: A wizard created thunder clap during the war and Reached into the spirit world and grabbed a soul unborn, so Thunder clap was like a child The wizard told his apprentice that Thunder Clap was a regular glom and was killed for his lie but Thunder Clap was intelligent and cloud not be controlled by magic he escaped and The apprentice has been looking for him ever since.
+Story: A wizard created thunder clap during the war and Reached into the spirit world and grabbed a soul unborn, so Thunder clap was like a child The wizard told his apprentice that Thunder Clap was a regular glom and was killed for his lie but Thunder Clap was intelligent and can not be controlled by magic he escaped and The apprentice has been looking for him ever since.
 </p>

 <p>
 Level 20:
 Class: Unknown